brsloan/warewoolf/README.md

 - Convert text you've marked as italics.
 The default marker is \*asterisks\*, but you can use any character.
 - Convert the first line of every file to a Chapter Heading (Heading 1, centered)--convenient if you write each chapter as a separate text file.
-- Split text into separate chapters at indicated string (## is the default)--helpful if you write all chapters in one file.
+- Split text into separate chapters at headings--helpful if you write all chapters in one file.

 ### 2. Use MarkdownFic, A Revised/Simplified Version of Markdown Designed For Fiction